demisto/content/Packs/Core/Playbooks/playbook-Endpoint_initiated_uncommon_remote_scheduled_task_creation_README.md

 Analysis:

-- The playbook verifies whether the causality process is signed.
-If the process is not signed, it proceeds with remediation actions; otherwise, it continues investigating the alert.
+- The playbook verifies whether the causality process is signed and prevalent.
+If the process is not signed and not prevalent, it proceeds with remediation actions; otherwise, it continues investigating the alert.

 Investigation: